hbctraining/Intro-to-ChIPseq/lessons/10_data_visualization.md

 <img src="../img/TSS_Pou5f1_heatmap_and_profile.png" width="400">

 > **NOTE:** Both `plotProfile` and `plotHeatmap` have many options, including the ability to change the type of lines plotted and to plot by group rather than sample.
-Explore the documentation to find out more detail.
+We encourage you to explore the documentation to find out more detail.

 ## Visualizing enrichment in differentially enriched regions